Chronology of Oregon Events

 The Hudson's Bay Company officially recognizes the

 provisional government.
-The executive committee is
+The

 reorganized and changes are made to allow British